Geosphere-Austria/subregion-derivation/doc/features.md

 Climate indices are computed on the basis of meteorological progenitor parameters.
 These progenitor parameters are available from 1961 onwards on a daily basis, and on a consistent grid across Austria with a spatial resolution of 1 km.

-The temporal resolution of climate indices depends on the index definition.
+The original temporal resolution of the climate indices used depends on the index definition.
 Many indices are already defined for a time period of one year.
 Most other indicators are aggregated to annual resolution.
-Indicators with monthly resolution are treated as a separate variable for each month (e.g.: `ETR` => `ETR_01`, `ETR_02`, ..., `ETR_12`)
+Indicators with monthly resolution are treated as a separate variable for each month (e.g.: `ETR` &rarr; `ETR_01`, `ETR_02`, ..., `ETR_12`).

-Indicators defined on a daily basis are aggregated annually using both mean and standard deviation as aggregation function.
+Indicators defined on a daily basis are aggregated annually using both mean and standard deviation as aggregation functions.
-For example, the API is aggregated accoring to the index definition, and is then aggregated to an annual resolution as `api_yearmean`, `api_yearstd`.
+For example, the 30-day standardized precipitation-evaporation index is computed according to the index definition, and is then aggregated to an annual resolution as `SPEI30_yearmean` and `SPEI30_yearstd`, respectively.

 | variable                                                                          | abbreviation                   | temporal resolution | source    | progenitor parameter        |
 | :-------------------------------------------------------------------------------- | :----------------------------- | :-----------------: | :-------: | :-------------------------- |